Staying Engaged

 Transportation and Travel

-Virtual Destination Tours
+Virtual Destination Tour

 - Take a Virtual Vacation to Paris with a meditative audio tour.
 Guided audio tours can transport listeners to inspiring destinations even when you can’t be there in person.
 Caregivers can use guided meditations to improve mood and reduce stress for individuals with dementia.
 Click here to listen to Virtual Vacations via Podcast.